 - Spoke at national writers conferences, regional writers orgs, and universities.
 Topics: How to Get a Literary Agent, DIY Publishing, and Memoir Writing.
 Also taught those workshops in-person and online.

 - Edited & co-published an online writing magazine written by, for, and about women in the publishing industry, which was listed as one of Writer’s Digest’s 101 Best Websites for Writers.

 - Working on two nonfiction projects: a divorce-recovery guide, and a narcissistic-abuse memoir.

-- Teaching Write From Your Soul online writing workshops.
+- Coaching Write From Your Soul sessions.
 Click here to learn more about how you can start your storytelling adventure…

 The Reader’s Digest version